All Episodes

 And if that's going to offend you, you don't have to watch the show.

-And and usually they're equal opportunity comedians.
+And usually they're equal opportunity comedians.

-They they go after everybody.
+They go after everybody.

-They're not going after people, they're going for the for the for the laugh.
+They're going for the laugh.

 They're going to make you crack up.